Wake up early when you visit Jerusalem because the light in the streets is magnificent.

 If you like to see Banksy's work (see below), you can book a tour which shows you all the pieces by this famous British artist.
 Banksy even has got a shop in Bethlehem.

 I can definately recommend a citytrip to Jerusalem.
-I stayed there for 3 nights and I really loved it.
+I stayed there for 3 nights and was very impressed by it.
 The people where so friendly that I immediately felt very welcome.
-The city has a great admosphere, the sights are beautiful and the food is fresh and of a very good quality.
-So don't hesitate, just pack your bags and go! :)
+The city has a great admosphere, the sights are imposing and the food is fresh and of a very good quality.